Elaine Baruwa portrait

 Academic AreaFinance

-Elaine M. Baruwa, Ph.D. is a Health Economist with over 20 years of experience supporting health financing and service delivery through economic evaluation research and technical assistance.
-She provides thought leadership on strengthening health systems and health financing to low and middle-income countries as a Principal Associate at Abt Global.
+Elaine M. Baruwa, Ph.D. is a health economist with 20+ years of experience supporting health financing and service delivery through economic evaluation research and technical assistance.
+In addition to being an adjunct instructor, she provides consulting services through her firm, Baruwa Insights, to multilateral development organizations and private companies.

-Before joining Abt she was the health economist for GAVI's PneumoADIP grant at the Johns Hopkins Bloomberg School of Public Health (JHSPH) where she worked on vaccine demand forecasting, vaccine wastage, and the long-term impact of vaccination on education and productivity.
-Dr. Baruwa is adjunct faculty at the Johns Hopkins Carey Business School teaching organizational management and design and also guest lectures on health financing and governance at University of Maryland and University of Oxford.
+Prior to Abt she was the health economist for GAVI's PneumoADIP grant at the Johns Hopkins Bloomberg School of Public Health where she worked on vaccine demand forecasting, vaccine wastage, and the long-term impact of vaccination on education and productivity.
+Dr. Baruwa is adjunct faculty at the Johns Hopkins Carey Business School, teaching organizational management and design, and also guest lectures on health financing and governance at the University of Maryland and the University of Oxford.

 Education